MindscapeHQ/raygun4net/Mindscape.Raygun4Net.Azure.WebJob/readme.txt

 When sending exceptions manually, you can also send an arbitrary list of tags (an array of strings), and a collection of custom data (a dictionary of any objects).
 This can be done using the various Send and SendInBackground method overloads.

+If you wish to add custom tags to automatically tracked exceptions you may add them via the RaygunExceptionHandler class

+RaygunExceptionHandler.CustomTags = new[] {"CustomTag"};